Objective comparison of methods to decode anomalous diffusion: Results

-To demonstrate the applicability of these methods beyond biological systems and at different spatio-temporal scales, we included a dataset with trajectories obtained for single atoms moving in a 1D periodic potential and interacting with a near-resonant light field that acts as a thermal bath~\cite{kindermann2017nonergodic} (Fig.~\ref{fig:experiments}d).
-These data were originally~\cite{kindermann2017nonergodic} interpreted as evidence of CTRW with $\alpha = 1$.
-Because of the intrinsic complexity of this experiment, the trajectories were extremely short ($\sim 10$ datapoints), a regime where all the methods showed rather large uncertainties.
-The top regression methods for such short trajectories in 1D provided distributions spread over a wide range of $\alpha$ with medians between $0.8$ and $0.91$ (Fig.~\ref{fig:experiments}h).
-The results of model classification were also more balanced with respect to the previous cases, likely a consequence of having short trajectories with $\alpha \simeq 1$, a regime where detectable differences among models are reduced.
+To demonstrate the applicability of these methods beyond biological systems and at different spatio-temporal scales, we included a dataset with 1D trajectories obtained for single atoms moving in a 1D periodic potential and interacting with a near-resonant light field that acts as a thermal bath~\cite{kindermann2017nonergodic} (Fig.~\ref{fig:experiments}d).
+These data were originally interpreted as evidence of CTRW with $\alpha = 1$~\cite{kindermann2017nonergodic}.
+Subsequently, the CTRW was deduced from microscopic parameters reproducing the trajectories without free parameters~\cite{dechant2019continuous}.
+Because of the intrinsic complexity of this experiment, the trajectories were extremely short ($\approx 10$ datapoints), a regime that challenges the predictive power of any approach.
+Indeed, in this range of trajectory length all the methods showed rather large uncertainties on simulated data (Fig.~\ref{fig:task1}f and Fig.\ref{fig:task2}f).
+However, since the microscopic mechanisms are well known, we aimed at using these experiments as a benchmark to check the predictive limits of the different approaches for very short trajectory length in a real scenario.
+The top regression methods for such short trajectories in 1D provided distributions spread over a wide range of $\alpha$, with medians between $0.8$ and $0.91$ (Fig.~\ref{fig:experiments}h).
+The results of model classification were also less conclusive with respect to the previous cases, likely a consequence of having short trajectories and of having $\alpha \simeq 1$, a regime where detectable differences among models are reduced (as shown in Fig.~\ref{fig:task2}d).
+Predictions might also suffer from the lack of training data based on the microscopic model of Ref.~\cite{dechant2019continuous}, of which CTRW with $\alpha = 1$ is an approximation.
 Still, the CTRW was the most-likely model for 4 of the 5 top-scoring methods (between $28\%$ and $48\% $, Fig.~\ref{fig:experiments}l), thanks to the capability of these methods to extract information from the microscopic dynamics of the generative models and not only from the long-term properties of the trajectory and its MSD.

+The methods participating in T3 were not initially planned to be applied to the analysis of experimental data, due to the lack of trajectories featuring changes of diffusion models and/or anomalous diffusion exponent with availability of previous analysis for comparison.
+However, when applied to some of the experimental trajectories described above, they did not evidence a significant occurrence of changepoints, as expected.